wimlds-trojmiasto/detect-waste/README.md

     `bash annotations_preprocessing_multi.sh`

 Script will automaticlly split all datasets to train and test set with MultilabelStratifiedShuffleSplit.
 Then it will convert datasets to one class - litter.
-Finally all datasets will be concatenated to form single train and test files *annotations/binary_mixed_train.json* and *annotations/binary_mixed_test.
+Finally all datasets will be concatenated to form single train and test files *annotations/binary_mixed_train.json* and *annotations/binary_mixed_test*.

+For more details check [annotations directory](https://github.com/wimlds-trojmiasto/detect-waste/tree/main/annotations).

 # Models

-To read more about past waste detection works check [litter-detection-review](https://github.com/majsylw/litter-detection-review)
+To read more about past waste detection works check [litter-detection-review](https://github.com/majsylw/litter-detection-review).

 * ### EfficientDet (WIP)